marklieberman/ComfyUI-Liebs-Toast/README.md

 * Customize the toast message, duration, and/or silence the notification audio.

+* Setting to skip the toast if the browser tab is already visible.

 * **[Browser add-on required]** "View Workflow" button in the toast will bring focus to the browser tab that sent the toast.

 ## Browser Add-on

-The browser add-on provides additional functionality that is not otherwise available.
-Specifically, it allows the Python node to activate the browser tab when you click the "View Workflow" button in the toast.
+The browser add-on allows the Python node to activate the browser tab when you click the **View Workflow** button in the toast.
+The button will not appear in the toast if the add-on is not installed.

 * Chrome addon: not available yet.
 * Edge addon: not available yet.